marspengexdell/knowledge-base-app/README.md

 runtime errors.
 The backend Dockerfile now sets the environment variable `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python` to fall back to the pure-Python protobuf parser and avoid this incompatibility.
+This variable is also listed in `modules/backend/.env` so Docker Compose exports it automatically when the backend container starts.

 The services will be available on the following ports: